 Other Loans That Amortize

-Mortgages get the most attention, but amortization applies to any installment loan:
+Mortgages get the most attention, but amortization applies to any installment loan.
+A car loan works the same way — the numbers are just smaller and the timeline shorter:

 Credit cards do not amortize — there's no fixed payment that eliminates the balance by a set date.
 This is one reason credit card debt is particularly dangerous: minimum payments can keep a balance alive indefinitely.